martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-This document assumes that the name of an application service is based on a DNS domain name (e.g., `example.com`) -- supplemented in some circumstances by an application service type (e.g., "the IMAP server at example.com").
+This document assumes that the name of an application service is based on a DNS domain name (e.g., `example.com`) -- supplemented in some circumstances by an application service type (e.g., "the IMAP server at example.net").
 The DNS name conforms to one of the following forms:

-1. A "traditional domain name", a FQDN (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
+1. A "traditional domain name", i.e., a FQDN (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
 Informally, such labels are constrained to {{US-ASCII}} letters, digits, and the hyphen, with the hyphen prohibited in the first character position.
   Additional qualifications apply (refer to the above-referenced specifications for details), but they are not relevant here.

-2. An "internationalized domain name", a DNS domain name that includes at least one label containing appropriately encoded Unicode code points outside the traditional US-ASCII range.
+2. An "internationalized domain name", i.e., a DNS domain name that includes at least one label containing appropriately encoded Unicode code points outside the traditional US-ASCII range.
 That is, it contains at least one U-label or A-label, but otherwise may contain any mixture of NR-LDH labels,